j50n/deno-proc/README.md

-_This is a completely rewritten API and is still under development._
+_This the new API.
+It is still under development, under-tested, and buggy.
+The API should be considered unstable._

 # deno-proc

 Running child processes should not be difficult. `proc` attempts to bring the ease of `bash` scripting to Deno.

 ## documentation